Shame and Trauma

 The best antidote to trauma-based shame and self-loathing is compassion.
 This can be really hard when you're busy hating yourself, or when you're afraid of “being bad.”
 It can seem overwhelming and scary to let go of the specific stories and identities of years (or decades) that convinced you that this was the only way to keep yourself safe.

-A mental health professional can help you overcome these feelings of shame and learn to find compassion for yourself.
+Healing trauma and shame is possible.
+A mental health professional can help you overcome these feelings and learn to find compassion for yourself.
 Just because something bad happened doesn't mean you are bad.
 You deserve compassion and a fulfilling life.